Kaun? Who Did It?: Production

 The first look of the series was released on 23 December 2020 with an intriguing poster that features Sushant Singh and Samvedna Suwalka.
 The poster uncovers a somber Sushant oozing with mystery along with assistant police inspector, Samvedna, while they solve complicated crime mysteries.

-The show was announced using an optical illusion teaser on the 26th of December on Flipkart Video's YouTube followed by the official trailer which was launched on the 6th of January 2021.
+The show was announced using an optical illusion teaser on 26 December on Flipkart Video's YouTube followed by the official trailer which was launched on 6 January 2021.

 Release

 Kaun?
-Who Did It? is a Flipkart Video original series which aired on the Flipkart app from January 9, 2021.
+Who Did It? is a Flipkart Video original series which aired on the Flipkart app from 9 January 2021.